Scattering rigidity for analytic metrics: Introduction

-We can then use the techniques from analytic microlocal analysis developped in \cite{BJ20} (building from fundamental works of Helffer-Sj\"ostrand and Sj\"ostrand \cite{helffer_sjostrand,sjostrand_96}, see the work of Galkowski and Zworski \cite{GaZw_viscosity,GaZw} for another recent example of application of these methods) to analyze the Schwartz kernel of $\Pi^g_0(x,x')$ of $\Pi^g_0$: we are able to show in Section \ref{sec:FBIresults} that, if $g$ is in addition analytic, the Schwartz kernel $\Pi^g_0(x,x')$ of $\Pi^g_0$ is analytic outside the diagonal.
+We can then use the techniques from analytic microlocal analysis developped in \cite{BJ20} (building from fundamental works of Helffer-Sj\"ostrand and Sj\"ostrand \cite{helffer_sjostrand,sjostrand_96}, see the work of Galkowski and Zworski \cite{GaZw_viscosity,GaZw} for another recent example of application of these methods) to analyze the Schwartz kernel $\Pi^g_0(x,x')$ of $\Pi^g_0$: we are able to show in Section \ref{sec:FBIresults} that, if $g$ is in addition analytic, the Schwartz kernel $\Pi^g_0(x,x')$ of $\Pi^g_0$ is analytic outside the diagonal.
 This requires in particular to prove radial estimates for the analytic wave front set (Proposition \ref{prop:radial_estimate}); a related result was proved by Galkowski-Zworski \cite{GaZw} but rather for smooth radial manifolds.
-We emphasize that the fact that the operator $\Pi_0^g$ is an analytic pseudo-differential operator was proved for simple analytic metrics by Stefanov and Uhlmann \cite{Stefanov-Uhlmann-JAMS2005}.
-In our case, the analysis involved is significantly more consequent due to the trapped set and the result can not be deduced from \cite{Stefanov-Uhlmann-JAMS2005}; we need to rely on the recent monograph \cite{BJ20}.
-We can then use an argument in the same spirit as in the paper \cite{Lassas-Taylor-Uhlman2003} of Lassas--Taylor--Uhlmann to embed analytically $(M,g)$ into $L^2(N_\eps)$ using $\Pi_0$, where $N_\eps$ is an $\eps$-collar neighborhood of $N:=\pl M$, and show that the image of the embedding in $L^2(N_\eps)$ is entirely determined by the scattering data.
+The fact that the operator $\Pi_0^g$ is an analytic pseudo-differential operator was first proved for simple analytic metrics by Stefanov and Uhlmann \cite{Stefanov-Uhlmann-JAMS2005}.
+In our case, the analysis involved is significantly more consequent due to the trapped set and the result can not be deduced from \cite{Stefanov-Uhlmann-JAMS2005}; we rely on the recent monograph \cite{BJ20}.
+We can then use a method developped (for the Green's function) in \cite{Lassas-Taylor-Uhlman2003} to embed analytically $(M,g)$ into $L^2(N_\eps)$ using $\Pi_0$, where $N_\eps$ is an $\eps$-collar neighborhood of $N:=\pl M$, and show that the image of the embedding in $L^2(N_\eps)$ is entirely determined by the scattering data.
 These embeddings for two metrics with the same scattering data allow to construct an isometry $\psi: M_1\to M_2$.

 Another corollary of this work is the following (see Proposition \ref{injectiviteI2} for a precise statement) \begin{proposition} On a real analytic Riemannian manifold of Anosov type, the X-ray transform on symmetric $2$-tensors is solenoidal injective. \end{proposition}